ejelsar/IoT/README.md

-# Karaf CXF REST QuickStart
+# Karaf CXF REST EShop

-This quickstart demonstrates how to create a RESTful (JAX-RS) web service using CXF and expose it through the OSGi HTTP Service.
+This EShop demonstrates how to create a RESTful (JAX-RS) web service using CXF and expose it through the OSGi HTTP Service.

 The REST service provides a customer service that supports the following operations